darren-huang/SmartStartContinuous/README.md

     2. Copy `Pipfile`/`Pipfile.lock` from `/projectDirectory/alternativePipfiles/tensorflowSelection/` to the `/projectDirectory/` replacing the current files

-2. Install MPI for Windows, currently I am able to get it to work with [Microsoft MPI v9.0.1](https://www.microsoft.com/en-us/download/details.aspx?id=56727)
+1. Install MPI for Windows, currently I am able to get it to work with [Microsoft MPI v9.0.1](https://www.microsoft.com/en-us/download/details.aspx?id=56727)

     1. NOTE: for whatever reason I had int install both the `msmpisetup.exe` and the `msmpisetup.msi`

+3. Install Python 3.6

+4. Open terminal in project directory and run `pipenv install`

+    * NOTE: pipenv currently has a bug, so it might say the dependencies conflict.
+To fix this:
+        * comment out the `baselines = "*"` and the `tensorflow = "*"`/`tensorflow-gpu = "*"` in the `Pipfile` you dragged into the project directory
+        * run `pipenv install` again, it should resolve properly
+        * run `pipenv shell` to load into the virtual environment (this doesn't work in mingW but works with Cmder)
+        * run `pip install tensorflow`/`pip install tensorflow-gpu` and `pip install baselines`

 **Latest code can be found in Develop.
 The docs and gh-pages have not been updated yet.**